Sukbin Choe: Royal consort

 Lady Choe's status within the palace rose rapidly.
-In 1693, she became Sukjong's consort with the fourth junior rank of sugwon, after giving birth to a prince who died young.
-One year later, she was elevated to the second junior rank of sugui, after giving birth to another son, Yi Geum (later Prince Yeoning, the future King Yeongjo).
-In 1695, she was again elevated to the first junior rank of gwiin.
-In 1698, she gave birth to a stillborn prince.
-In 1699, she was promoted to the first senior rank of bin, with the adjective suk (淑), meaning "pure/virtuous".
+In 1693, she became a royal consort of the junior fourth rank, after giving birth to a prince who died in infancy.
+One year later, she was elevated to the junior second rank, after giving birth to another son, Yi Geum (later Prince Yeoning, the future King Yeongjo).
+The following year, she was again elevated to the junior first rank.
+In 1698, she gave birth to a prince who died soon after birth.
+In 1699, she was promoted to the senior first rank, with the honorific title suk, meaning "pure".

-Lady Choe openly supported Queen Inhyeon and was against Jang Ok-jeong, whom history has described as an evil and cruel woman.
-By 1693, the King was growing disillusioned with Queen Jang and the Namin faction.
-In 1694, King Sukjong brought back Queen Inhyeon and demoted Jang Ok-jeong.
+Lady Choe openly supported Queen Min and was against Jang Ok-jeong, whom history has recorded as an evil and cruel woman.
+By 1693, the king was growing disillusioned with Queen Jang and the Namin faction.
+In 1694, King Sukjong brought back Queen Min and demoted Jang Ok-jeong.

-In 1701, Queen Inhyeon died of an unknown cause.
+In 1701, Queen Min died of an unknown cause.
 Some historiographers believe she was poisoned, but this is unconfirmed.
-According to one version, Sukjong found Jang Ok-jeong in her room with a shaman, making merry over having caused the Queen's death through black magic.
-Another interpretation based on a vague passage of the Annals of the Joseon Dynasty states that it was Lady Choe who told the King that sorcery had been used to try to bring harm to the Queen.
+According to one version, Sukjong found Jang Ok-jeong in her room with a shaman, making merry over having caused the queen's death through black magic.
+Another interpretation is based on a vague passage in the Veritable Records of the Joseon Dynasty, which states that it was Lady Choe who told the king that sorcery had been used to bring harm to Queen Min.
 Under the title "Queen's Will" it is written:

-"Choe Suk-bin with her usual grace gives tribute to the Queen [Inhyeon], and weeping for the one that could not win the heart of the King, she informed the King of the secret."
+"Sukbin Choe with her usual grace gives tribute to the Queen, and weeping for the one that could not win the heart of the King, she informed the King of the secret."